-- (a) If a User proposes to conduct a test on equipment related to a connection point and that test requires a change to the operation of that equipment as specified in the relevant connection agreement, or if the User reasonably believes that the test might have an impact on the operation or performance of the power system, the User must give notice in writing to the Network Service Provider at least 15 business days in advance of the test, except in an emergency. - (b) The notice to be provided under clause 4.1.5(a) must include: - (1) the nature of the proposed test; - (2) the estimated start and finish time for the proposed test; - (3) the identity of the equipment to be tested; - (4) the power system conditions required for the conduct of the proposed test; - (5) details of any potential adverse consequences of the proposed test on the equipment to be tested; - (6) details of any potential adverse consequences of the proposed test on the power system; and - (7) the name of the person responsible for the coordination of the proposed test on behalf of the User. - (c) The Network Service Provider must review the proposed test to determine whether the test: - (1) could adversely affect the normal operation of the power system; - (2) could cause a threat to power system security; - (3) requires the power system to be operated in a particular way which differs from the way in which the power system is normally operated; - (4) could affect the normal metering of energy at a connection point; - (5) could threaten public safety; or
+- (b) The notice to be provided under clause 4.1.5(a) must include: - (1) the nature of the proposed test; - (2) the estimated start and finish time for the proposed test; - (3) the identity of the equipment to be tested; - (4) the power system conditions required for the conduct of the proposed test; - (5) details of any potential adverse consequences of the proposed test on the equipment to be tested; - (6) details of any potential adverse consequences of the proposed test on the power system; and - (7) the name of the person responsible for the coordination of the proposed test on behalf of the User. - (c) The Network Service Provider must review the proposed test to determine whether the test: - (1) could adversely affect the normal operation of the power system; - (2) could cause a threat to power system security; - (3) requires the power system to be operated in a particular way which differs from the way in which the power system is normally operated; - (4) could affect the normal metering of energy at a connection point; - (5) could threaten public safety; or - (6) could damage equipment at the connection point. - (d) If, in the Network Service Provider's opinion, a test could threaten public safety, damage or threaten to damage equipment or adversely affect the operation, performance or security of the power system, the Network Service Provider may direct that the proposed test procedure be modified or that the test not be conducted at the time proposed.
+Where appropriate, the Network Service Provider must consult with System Management in determining the nature of any modified test procedure or the appropriate time for the test to be conducted. - (e) The Network Service Provider must advise any other Users who will be adversely affected by a proposed test and consider any requirements of those Users when approving the proposed test. - (f) The User who conducts a test under this clause 4.1.5 must ensure that the person responsible for the coordination of the test promptly advises the Network Service

-- (6) could damage equipment at the connection point. - (d) If, in the Network Service Provider's opinion, a test could threaten public safety, damage or threaten to damage equipment or adversely affect the operation, performance or security of the power system, the Network Service Provider may direct that the proposed test procedure be modified or that the test not be conducted at the time proposed.
-Where appropriate, the Network Service Provider may modified test procedure or the appropriate time for the test to be conducted. - (e) The Network Service Provider must advise any other Users who will be adversely affected by a proposed test and consider any requirements of those Users when approving the proposed test. - (f) The User who conducts a test under this clause 4.1.5 must ensure that the person responsible for the coordination of the test promptly advises the Network Service Provider and, where appropriate, System Management, when the test is complete. - (g) If the Network Service Provider approves a proposed test, the Network Service Provider and, where appropriate, System Management must ensure that power system conditions reasonably required for that test are provided as close as is reasonably practicable to the proposed start time of the test and continue for the proposed duration of the test. - (h) Within a reasonable period after any such test has been conducted, the User who has conducted a test under this clause 4.1.5 must provide the Network Service Provider and, where appropriate, System Management, with a report in relation to that test, including test results where appropriate.
+Provider and, where appropriate, System Management, when the test is complete.

+- (g) If the Network Service Provider approves a proposed test, the Network Service Provider and, where appropriate, System Management, must ensure that power system conditions reasonably required for that test are provided as close as is reasonably practicable to the proposed start time of the test and continue for the proposed duration of the test. - (h) Within a reasonable period after any such test has been conducted, the User who has conducted a test under this clause 4.1.5 must provide the Network Service Provider and, where appropriate, System Management, with a report in relation to that test, including test results where appropriate.